raaidarshad/dbdeclare/README.md

 ### Run Code Format and Linting

 To manually run isort, black, and flake8 all in one go, simply run `pre-commit run --all-files`.
-Explore the `pre-commit` docs (linked above) to see more options.
+Explore the [pre-commit](https://pre-commit.com/) docs to see more options.

 ### Run Static Type Checking

-To manually run mypy, simply run `mypy .` from the root directory of the project.
+To manually run mypy, simply run `mypy` from the root directory of the project.
 It will use the default configuration specified in `pyproject.toml`.
+Explore the [mypy](https://mypy.readthedocs.io/en/stable/index.html) docs to see more options.

 ### Update Dependencies